Grain Handling Facility at Freeman

 The remedial investigation began in May 2016 (read the community update).
 We granted two deadline extensions for Cenex and UP to complete additional investigative work.
 The initial schedule and work scope increased after contamination was found in residential wells.

 Contractors drilled groundwater monitoring wells and soil borings on the Cenex property and moved out from there to find the limits of groundwater contamination.
-They determined the source of carbon tetrachloride appears to be contaminated soil and groundwater immediately adjacent to the grain elevators.
+They found the source of carbon tetrachloride is contaminated soil and groundwater next to the grain elevators.

 Work was also done to determine whether any vapors from contaminated soil are entering buildings and affecting air quality within closed spaces, known as vapor intrusionThe results showed that vapors currently don’t pose a risk with treatment systems in place and with current contamination levels.